wamdam/backy2/docs/source/backy2.rst

 - blake2b with 32 byte digest as default hash function
 - Optional read caching of blocks
 - Configuration file format changed to YAML
-- Machine output is JSON instead of CSV
+- Machine readable output is JSON instead of CSV
+- More commands support machine readable output
 - Import/export format is JSON instead of CSV

 There also have been quite a few changes under the hood: